 "Trent, I already told you why.
 I'm too young.
 I want you to be happy and enjoy college life.
 We will still be in each other's lives, just in a different way.
 I'll still go with you to the airport on your last day.
-I promise," I said.
+I promise."

 His jaw clenched and his honey brown eyes cut into slits.

 "Fine!
 Don't even think about coming to see me leave.
-I think you should leave," he said coldly.
+I think you should leave now," he said coldly.

 Confused at his harshness, I took a step back from him.
-I really thought he would be relieved that it was over and we would just be friends again.
-I was hurt how difficult he was being with me and not once did he say he loved me.
+I really thought he would be relieved that it was over and we could just be friends again.
+I was hurt by how harsh and difficult he was being with me.
+To make it worse, not once did he say he loved me.

 "Okay.
 I wasn't trying to hurt you.
 I just wanted to give you what you needed and want.
 You were my first and only boyfriend and I'll never forget what we had.
 I hope you still want to be my friend eventually...
-I wish you the best," I said softly.
+I wish you the best."